notjedi/notjedi.github.io/_posts/2021-07-11-elliptic-curve-cryptography.md

 [binary exponentiation](https://cp-algorithms.com/algebra/binary-exp.html) algorithm.
 Turns out this is exactly the same, only that we are doubling and adding instead of multiplying and squaring.

-Fun fact that you don't need to know and is totally irrelevant: I _kind of_ came up with this on my own once I got to know that adding point `P` to itself `n` times is not practical (most probably because I was already familiar with binary exponentiation).
+Fun fact that you don't need to know and is totally irrelevant: I _kind of_ came up with this on my own once I got to know that adding point `P` to itself `n` times is not practical (most probably because I was already familiar with the binary exponentiation algorithm).
 Yeah, feels a little validating xD.

-In the next article we will explore how Digital Signatures works - telling people that you know a number without actually telling them the number(if you get the reference
+Now that we got the basics down, we can then go on and explore how digital signatures work.
+In the next article we will explore how
+[Digital Signatures](https://en.wikipedia.org/wiki/Digital_signature) works.
+At it's core it's basically "tell me that you know a number without actually telling me the number"(if you get the reference, lol).

-, lol).
+This is my first article so I don't know how it came out.
+I took a ton of ~~copied~~ inspiration from this hackernoon [article](https://hackernoon.com/what-is-the-math-behind-elliptic-curve-cryptography-f61b25253da3), you should check it out though he did an amazin job at explaining
+Elliptic Curve Cryptography.
+Thanks for reading.

 <br>
 #### References